Subscribe to our newsletter

 What’s your goal?

-- The goal of Labs is to create an innovation center where multiple Direct Air Capture technologies can be deployed side-by-side to compare different approaches in an effort to accelerate the path to low cost, low energy intensity and highly scalable carbon dioxide removal (CDR) to produce carbon credits.
+- The goal of Alpha is to create an innovation center where multiple Direct Air Capture technologies can be deployed side-by-side to compare different approaches in an effort to accelerate the path to low cost, low energy intensity and highly scalable carbon dioxide removal (CDR) to produce carbon credits.

 - Those carbon credits are then sold to companies looking to offset their company emissions.
 By piloting multiple technologies, Deep Sky is de-risking scale-up by taking a portfolio approach.